For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 For most first-time buyers, they will normally stay away from spending too much on a first guitar.
 There is logic in this.
 Some however have deep enough pockets to spend a considerable amount of money on that guitar and believe that they will stick to it for a long time to come.

-The main drawback to getting a cheap guitar is that it will very likely be made from poor quality materials, will not produce the best sound and will also not last very long.
-Other times, the strings may be a large distance from the fretboard which makes it very hard to play.
+The main drawback to getting a cheap guitar is that it will very likely be made from poor quality materials, will not produce the great sound and will also not last very long.
+Other times, the strings may be a large distance from the fret board which makes it very hard to play.
 As a beginner guitarist, a bad first start may quickly demoralize the player and might even cause them to quit their plans of learning to play the guitar.

 The big question now becomes, how much should you spend on your very first acoustic guitar?
 While there is nothing wrong in spending more, anywhere between $200 and $300 should do well.
 In this price range, you will often find a good guitar that plays right, is good quality and sounds good.
 Note that there are still models that are priced at around $100 that will still offer you what you are looking for.